Marine Parkway–Gil Hodges Memorial Bridge: Tolls

-The bridge when originally opened, passenger automobiles were charged a toll of 15 cents (with passenger trailers: 50¢, motorcycles 15¢*, bicycles 10¢; franchise buses 25¢; charter buses 50¢; commercial vehicles up to 2 tons 25¢; 5 ton trucks 35¢; 10 ton trucks 50¢; single axle trailers 60¢ and double axle trailers 75¢).
+When the bridge opened, passenger automobiles were charged a toll of 15 cents.
 When the Cross Bay Bridge was opened in 1939, the toll for passenger cars and motorcycles was lowered to 10 cents to match that of the Cross Bay Bridge.
 Tolls for all other vehicle classes remained as before.
 Since 1993, residents of the Rockaways have received discounts on tolls for the Marine Parkway Bridge and Cross Bay Veterans Memorial Bridge.
 The tollbooths for the Marine Parkway Bridge were configured to collect tolls electronically from E-ZPass transponders in 1996.

 Open-road cashless tolling began on April 30, 2017.
 The tollbooths were dismantled, and drivers are no longer able to pay cash at the bridge.
 Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore near where the booths were located.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.
 Residents with leftover bridge tokens will be eligible to redeem their tokens for a refund.